 “Hey Lemonade!
 You guys protect stuff.
 I’m with Bike Index.
 We protect bikes!
 I want to chat!”

-Bike Index’s newest partnership with Lemonade - the renters and homeowners insurance company that actually enjoys paying out premiums - began with a tweet.
+Bike Index’s newest partnership with Lemonade - the renters and homeowners insurance company that actually enjoys paying out claims - began with a tweet.
 And a shared appreciation for tech’s ability to provide super simple solutions for things.

 We have been wanting to partner with an insurance company for awhile now.
 After all, a huge part of our mission is to recover stolen bicycles by way of protecting them.
 The best way to recover bikes is to prevent theft in the first place.
 When theft inevitably does happen, we work to recover your bike.
 Sometimes this doesn’t happen.
 But with an insurance company protecting your stuff, you could still recoup the cost of the loss, while replenishing the donations to your favorite charity (us 😀).